Andyson007/Cameralease/server/docs.md

 #### Expected input
 A single Json object in the form:
-- start: number | Time at wich the cameras lease should begin given in epoch time (seconds)
+- start: number | Time at wich the cameras lease should begin
-- end: number | Time at wich the cameras lease should end given in epoch time (seconds)
+- end: number | Time at wich the cameras lease should end
 - uid: number | The id of the camera to be leased
 - user: string | name of the person that is reserving